-Saturation: A color in its purest, brightest form is 100% saturated; the closer it approaches to gray, the more desaturated it is.
-Using bright or muted colors (either by themselves or together) can be a strategic way to create places of high or low contrast in a design.
+Saturation: A color in its purest, brightest form is 100% saturated.
+The closer it is to gray, the more desaturated it is.
+Using bright or muted colors (either by themselves or together) can be a strategic way to create places of high- or low-contrast in a design.

 For any design that involves text (which is most), typographic hierarchy is a component of visual hierarchy that you can’t afford to neglect.
 To get a basic idea of typographic hierarchy, just picture a newspaper or magazine article with a headline, subheadline, and body copy.

-This basic, three-level approach can be applied to any type of design, from business cards to websites.
+This basic, three-level approach can be applied to any type of design, from creating your own business cards to websites.
 Let’s break down the levels and what they’re typically used for:

-For a more in-depth guide to typographic hierarchy, make sure to check out Why Every Design Needs Three Levels of Typographic Hierarchy.
+For a more in-depth guide to typographic hierarchy, make sure to check out the article, Why Every Design Needs Three Levels of Typographic Hierarchy.